Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

   * its internal event loop
     * either in a blocking way, through `enterEventLoop()`,
     * or in a non-blocking async way, through `enterEventLoopAsync()`,
   * or an external event loop.
-This is suitable if we use in our application an event loop implementation of our choice (e.g., GLib Event Loop, boost::asio, ...) and we want to hook up our sdbus-c++ connections with it.
+This is suitable if we use in our application an event loop implementation of our choice (e.g., sd-event, GLib Event Loop, boost::asio, ...) and we want to hook up our sdbus-c++ connections with it.
 See [Using sdbus-c++ in external event loops](#using-sdbus-c-in-external-event-loops) section for more information.

 The object takes the D-Bus connection as a reference in its constructor.
 This is the only way to wire the connection and the object together.
 We must make sure the connection exists as long as objects using it exist.